- Prepping is not crazy

 We think that doesn’t make sense.
 You spend thousands on insurance for the stuff inside your house in case it burns down, but spend nothing on helping your small children actually survive the fire in the first place?

-They’re an otherwise great parent and intelligent person, but the motions of modern life can make you lose sight of how to balance costs, risks, and priorities.
+These are otherwise great parents and intelligent people, but the motions of modern life can make a person lose sight of how to balance costs, risks, and priorities.

 The cliche insurance salesman line of “you’re not buying insurance, you’re buying peace of mind” is really true in prepping.